module Slap_D:sig..end

 ?up:[< `L | `U ] Slap_common.uplo ->

-val trsv : trans:('n * 'n, 'n * 'n, [< `N | `T ]) trans3 ->
+then the lower triangular part of a is used.val trsv : trans:('n * 'n, 'n * 'n, [< `N | `T ]) trans3 ->

 ?diag:Slap_common.diag ->